DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 Said Ashlan, while trying to recall it.
 As they were driving through ruins of small buildings, the car had to slow down to avoid damaging wheels from all of the rubble lying down.

-"In fact, foreign gods doesn't seem to like human cities.
+"In fact, sidhes doesn't seem to like human cities.
 Contrary to demons, they do not live in human settlements at all."

 "I heard there are not many guards around...
 I hope it is actually true."